 So how is mileage calculated?
 The “mileage fee allowed by law” is based upon “a uniformed table of distances adopted by the Administrator of General Services.”
 The GSA’s adopted “uniformed table of distances” is a proprietary database from “ALK Technologies” and not available to the public without a subscription.
 The GSA formerly used information from the Department of Defense, Military Traffic Management Command, but their database is also unavailable.

 There is an apparent conflict between 28 USC § 1821, the definition of the fees, and FRCivP § 45, which mandates the tendering of “the fees for one day’s attendance and the mileage.”
-28 USC 1821 allows for compensation for travel based on mileage or travel expenses via common carrier, the latter only after presentation of receipts.
+28 USC 1821 allows for travel compensation based on mileage or travel expenses via common carrier, the latter only after presentation of receipts.
 If compensation for travel may be made after the expense is incurred in one instance, it follows that any insufficiency in mileage compensation could be paid likewise after service.

-In addition to the mileage fee, the witness may be entitled to (1) parking fees; (2) ferry fees; (3) bridge, road, and tunnel costs; and (4) airplane landing and tie-down fees.
+In addition to the mileage fee, the witness may be entitled to (1) parking fees, (2) ferry fees, (3) bridge, road, and tunnel costs, and (4) airplane landing and tie-down fees.

 Additionally, a “subsistence allowance” may be paid, such as overnight stays at a rate prescribed by the GSA.
-Each state and city has been rated under the Domestic Per Diem Rates page on the GSA web site.
+Each state and city has been rated under the Domestic Per Diem Rates page on the GSA website.

-Since witness fees are tendered “only if the person’s attendance is commanded”, the inference is that no witness fee needs to be tendered when subpoenaing records from a witness without requiring an attendance.
+Since witness fees are tendered “only if the person’s attendance is commanded,” the inference is that no witness fee needs to be tendered when subpoenaing records from a witness without requiring an attendance.
 The witness may later recover reasonable copying costs.
 See also Windsor v.
 Martindale, 175 F.R.D.
 665, 670 (D. Colo.
 1997)

 FRCivP § 45 Service of a Federal Subpoena

 (1) A subpoena may be served by any person who is not a party and is not less than 18 years of age.
-Service of a subpoena upon a person named therein shall be made by delivering a copy thereof to such person and, if the person’s attendance is commanded, by tendering to that person the fees for one day’s attendance and the mileage allowed by law.
-When the subpoena is issued on behalf of the United States or an officer or agency thereof, fees and mileage need not be tendered.
+Service of a subpoena upon a person named therein shall be made by delivering a copy thereof to such person if the person’s attendance is commanded, by tendering to that person the fees for one day’s attendance mileage allowed by law.
+When the subpoena is issued on behalf of the United States or an officer or agency, fees and mileage need not be tendered.
 Prior notice of any commanded production of documents and things or inspection of premises before trial shall be served on each party in the manner prescribed by Rule 5(b).

 Title 28 U.S.C. § 1821. – Per diem and mileage generally; subsistence

-(a) (1) Except as otherwise provided by law, a witness in attendance at any court of the United States, or before a United States Magistrate Judge, or before any person authorized to take his deposition pursuant to any rule or order of a court of the United States, shall be paid the fees and allowances provided by this section.
+(a) (1) Except as otherwise provided by law, a witness in attendance at any court of the United States, or before a United States Magistrate Judge, or before any person authorized to take his deposition under any rule or order of a court of the United States, shall be paid the fees and allowances provided by this section.